-The total assets of the Fund amounted to US\$ 94.84 million at the end of 2019 compared to US\$ 94.11 million at end of Year 2018, or an increase of 1%.
+The total assets of the Fund amounted to US\$ 116.83 million at the end of year 2020 compared to US\$ 94.85 million at end of Year 2019, or an increase of 23%.
+The increase in total assets is funded by new capital injections from four new shareholders for 1,865 new certificates for a total amount of US\$ 21.59 million.

-In terms of asset composition, there is slight change from last year, with 68% of the total assets deployed in investments (Ijarah and sukuk & Musharaka assets), versus 64% last year.
-The table below summarizes the asset composition at 31/12/2018 and 31/12/2019:
+In terms of asset composition, there is a slight change from last year, with assets moving into real estate property assets, Istisnaa and liquid funds, with both Sukuk and ijarah assets witnessing an outflow, hence, resulting into 61% the total assets deployed in investments (Ijarah and sukuk, real estate and Musharaka assets), versus 68% last year.
+The table below summarizes the asset composition at 31/12/2019 and 31/12/2020: